How To Change date Of Birth in NADRA CNIC

 Validity plaintiff produced documents bearing his date of birth as 22-05-1993 which could not be refuted by the authorities.
 No reason existed to believe that the date of birth mentioned in the documents produced by the plaintiff, was managed one.

-Plaintiff was neither claiming any right in service nor having any other interest in seeking correction of date of birth in his CNIC.
+The plaintiff was neither claiming any right in service nor having any other interest in seeking correction of date of birth in his CNIC.

-Correction of date of birth of the plaintiff would not adversely affect any right of any other person.
+Correction of the date of birth of the plaintiff would not adversely affect any right of any other person.
 No provision existed to prohibit NADRA from rectifying any mistake in the CNIC.

-NADRA was bound to maintain a correct database and to print the correct information on the CNIC.
+NADRA was bound to maintain a correct database and print the correct information on the CNIC.
 Impugned judgments and decrees passed by the courts below were set aside and NADRA was directed to rectify the mistake as to change the date of birth of the plaintiff appearing on his CNIC from 22-05-1990 to 22-05-1993.

-The revision was accepted, in circumstances.
+The revision was accepted, in the circumstances.

-Another important judgment of Lahore High Court is on the point that NADRA can change the date of birth in CNIC even without a court order.
+Another important judgment of the Lahore High Court is on the point that NADRA can change the date of birth in CNIC even without a court order.

 [2012 PLD 378] For correction of Name in NADRA Records/CNIC without getting COURT ORDER